trajano/docker-volume-plugins/README.md

           servers: store1,store2
         name: "volume/subdir"

+The `volumes.x.name` specifies the volume and optionally a subdirectory mount.
 The value of `name` will be used as the `--volfile-id` and `--subdir-mount`.
+Note that `volumes.x.name` must not start with `/`.
 The values above correspond to the following mounting command:

     glusterfs -s store1 -s store2 --volfile-id=volume \
       --subdir-mount=subdir [generated_mount_point]

 ### Specify the options

-This passes the `driver_opts.glusterfsopts` to the `glusterfs` command followed by the generated mount point
+This passes the `driver_opts.glusterfsopts` to the `glusterfs` command followed by the generated mount point.
+This is the most flexible method and gives full range to the options of the glusterfs FUSE client.

     volumes:
       sample: